 - Intellectual Growth and Diversity

-At Keystone, we require that you begin preparing your credentials and portfolio early on in order to become formally accepted into the education program, and before you can begin taking 3000-4000 level classes.
+At Keystone, we require that you begin preparing your credentials and portfolio to become formally accepted into the education program, and before you can begin taking 3000-4000 level classes.

-Keep your credentials and portfolio online!
-Keystone College uses Live Text which provides a secure storage place for your credentials and portfolio.
+Keystone College uses Live Text which provides a secure storage place for your portfolio.
 For a moderate fee, you can use the Live Text portfolio preparation tool for electronically developing, managing, storing and assessing the work that will be used while preparing to become a teacher.

 “Must Have” Documentation